Return to school unexpectedly boosts UK economy in January | Business

 Return to school unexpectedly boosts UK economy in January

 Children returning to school after an illness-ravaged December provided an unexpected, one-off boost to Britain's economy in January, when growth in output exceeded forecasts, data showed on Friday.
-The Office for National Statistics (ONS) said Britain's economy expanded 0.3% month-on-month, after a drop of 0.5% in December - a reading that is likely to further allay recession fears.
+The ONS said half of the 0.3% growth rate comprised the education sector, as a result of children returning to school after a significant drop in attendance in December.
+The government had previously reported high rates of flu and scarlet fever during December.

 - Country: